zhongshuren/one-step-diffusion-forcing-pytorch/README.md

 ## TODO

-Currently, we use GRU/LSTM as the sequence model, we will later try to use modern RNN architectures (Mamba, TTT, etc.).
-(Transformers for temporal processing is not considered as an option here, because we want to have infinite memory in a contrained memory space)
+Currently, we use GRU/LSTM as the sequence model; we will later try to use modern RNN architectures (Mamba, TTT, etc.).
+(Transformers for temporal processing are not considered as an option here, because we want to have infinite memory in a constrained memory space)

 ## Code references
 https://github.com/zhongshuren/one-step-diffusion-pytorch